 Step 4: Upload your documents.
 Upload each document in the required format (JPG or PDF, max 100 KB).
 Blurred, cropped, or expired documents are a primary reason for delays and clarification notices.
 Use a flatbed scanner if available, or a scanning app with sufficient resolution.

 Step 5: Aadhaar authentication.
 You can choose Aadhaar-based e-KYC for faster processing.
 This sends an OTP to the Aadhaar-linked mobile number.
-If your Aadhaar is not linked to an active mobile number, you must go through biometric verification at a GST Suvidha Kendra — a slower route.
+If your Aadhaar is not linked to an active mobile number, you must go through the Aadhaar biometric / GSK / GST Suvidha Kendra — a slower route.

 Step 6: Submit using DSC or EVC Companies and LLPs must submit using a Digital Signature Certificate (DSC).
 Proprietors and partners can submit using Electronic Verification Code (EVC) via Aadhaar OTP or net banking.